jupiterjs/javascriptmvc-site/public/tutorials/organizing.md

 ### App and Library Folders

-In general, a JavaScriptMVC application is divided into two root folders: an app folder and library folder.
+In general, a DoneJS application is divided into two root folders: an app folder and library folder.
 The app folder code typically 'steals' and configures 'library' code.

 #### Application Folder